Post-structuralism: Criticism

 suggested in 1990: "The spread of 'poststructuralist' literary theory is perhaps the best-known example of a silly but non-catastrophic phenomenon."
 Similarly, physicist Alan Sokal in 1997 criticized "the postmodernist/poststructuralist gibberish that is now hegemonic in some sectors of the American academy."

+Historian Frances Stonor Saunders suggests in her 1999 book Who Paid the Piper? that post-structuralism was funded and encouraged by American intelligence during the Cold War in order to diminish the influence of Marxism among intellectuals and in academia.
+Saunders writes that the CIA "committed vast resources to a secret programme of cultural propaganda" with the aim of "nudg[ing] the intelligentsia of western Europe away from its lingering fascination with Marxism and Communism towards a view more accommodating of ‘the American way’."
+She also points out that a CIA report titled France: Defection of the Leftist Intellectuals praises Foucault for the "critical demoliton of Marxist influence in the social sciences."

-Literature scholar Norman Holland in 1992 saw post-structuralism as flawed due to reliance on Saussure's linguistic model, which was seriously challenged by the 1950s and was soon abandoned by linguists:Saussure's views are not held, so far as I know, by modern linguists, only by literary critics and the occasional philosopher.
+Literature scholar Norman Holland in 1992 saw post-structuralism as flawed due to reliance on Ferdinand de Saussure's linguistic model, which was seriously challenged by the 1950s and was soon abandoned by linguists:Saussure's views are not held, so far as I know, by modern linguists, only by literary critics and the occasional philosopher.
 [Strict adherence to Saussure] has elicited wrong film and literary theory on a grand scale.
 One can find dozens of books of literary theory bogged down in signifiers and signifieds, but only a handful that refers to Chomsky."